pdubz-sudo/lake-erie-time-series/README.md

 # lake-erie-time-series
-Time Series Analysis of Lake Erie Water Levels from 1921-1970
+Time Series Analysis of Lake Erie Water Levels from 1921-1970 using sarima and Holt-Winters

 Programming language: R